-- Students are fully responsible for completing any incomplete or missing assignments (i.e., course assignments, tests, projects and other related work).
-Teachers are fully responsible for providing the incomplete or missing assignments to the students. - 2.
-A student who misses homework assignments due to absences, excused or unexcused, due to their access to resources, or any family circumstance that made homework challenging shall be given sufficient time to make up the work and/or be allowed to complete the assignment while at school. - 3.
+- 1. All students are fully responsible for completing any incomplete or missing assignments (i.e., course assignments, tests, projects, and other related work).
+Teachers are fully responsible for providing the incomplete or missing assignments to the students, including during and after suspensions. - 2.
+A student who misses homework assignments due to absences, excused or unexcused, due to their access to resources, or due to any family circumstance that made homework challenging, shall be given sufficient time to make up the work and/or be allowed to complete the assignment while at school. - 3.
 Teachers will communicate (via telephone, e-mail, or in writing) with students and/or parent/guardian regarding incomplete work, missing assignments, or unsatisfactory course/class work. - 4.
 Make-up work completed within the required time frame will be graded and recorded in the grade book by teachers without penalty to students. - 5.
-It is expected that students will make-up incomplete or missing assignments.
+It is expected that students will make up incomplete or missing assignments.
 An incomplete (Inc) or missing (Mi) may not be given as a final grade. - School Days are concurrent and not by class meeting days